bobbyleftovers/gtg-talent-phase-1/wp-content/plugins/wp-smushit/readme.txt

 JPG should be used for photography or images with a lot of color variation.

 *Tip:* The Smush Pro CDN includes WebP compression - sharper images that are 25 to 30 percent smaller than JPEG and PNG files.
-WebP is a new, superior image format.

 = I’m a photographer can I keep all my EXIF data? =

 Yes!
 EXIF data stores camera settings, focal length, date, time and location information in image files.
 EXIF data makes image files larger but if you are a photographer you may want to preserve this information.
-We have included the option to preserve EXIF image data in Smush so when you shrink images EXIF data will not be touched.
+We have included the option to preserve EXIF image data in Smush.

 = I just ran Bulk Smush and some of my images didn't get compressed? =